SOLAS-TTRPG/SOLAS/README.md

 How fast your character is able to move during a turn.
 This is a number of tiles equal to 3 plus your **Dexterity** score.

 # Mechanics
-SOLAS is inspired by old TTRPG systems like Dungeons and Dragons and FATE, as well as some more obscure tabletop games like T.I.M.E. stories and the Hollow Knight TTRPG.
+SOLAS is inspired by old TTRPG systems like Dungeons and Dragons and FATE, as well as some more obscure tabletop games like T.I.M.E. stories and the fan-made Hollow Knight RPG.
 As such, some mechanics will be familiar to veterens of tabletop games.
 Previous experience is not required, and SOLAS is designed to be as understandable for new players as possible.

 ## Rolling
 A die roll is when someone rolls a standard six-sided die to determine an outcome.
 Typically, a roll of 4 or higher is a success, and lower is a failure.
 Sometimes a roll is specified as "advantaged" (indicated by an A) which means dice rolls succeed on a 3 or higher.
 Another variant is "disadvantaged" (indicated by a D), which means dice rolls succeed on a 5 or higher.
 A 6 is always considered to be 2 successes.